adaptris/interlok-docs/docs/pages/ui/ui-profiler-monitor.md

 You can add up to five monitors using the "Add a Profiler Monitor" button.
 Each profiler can use different adapters and/or channels.

-{% include note.html content="The profiler monitor page is a prototype and may change substantially in the next releases.
-It also has several known issues." %}
+?> **NOTE** The profiler monitor page is a prototype and may change substantially in the next releases.
+It also has several known issues.